 Have I ever showed you guys my very first cook book?
 Long before our bestselling hardback, and before the days of easily-generated hardback photo books, and food blogs where you could store your favorites.
 This was back in the day where you formatted documents in Word, then printed them out one by one, sliced each page by hand, and took everything to your local Kinkos to copy and bind.
 Talk about labor of love!
 For Christmas one year I gathered all of my family’s favorite recipes.
 We are definitely a family bonded through food, and my Mother was notorious for her scraps and paper clippings organized in file folders and old cook books and lots and lots of post-its.
 I wanted to have them all in one place to pass on to my siblings who were all in pivotal life stages (one going off to college for the first time, one a newlywed, etc) so we’d all have a little piece of home to take along with us.

 I interspersed photos of everyone throughout the book, so it’s kind of like a food scrapbook.
 I noticed the other day, that while many of these recipes are now here on this blog, like my Mom’s Mint Brownies, or her beloved Peanut Butter and Jam Bars, and now that I have actual published cook books of my own, not to mention hundreds of other awesome cook books written by well known chefs, this book is still the one I turn to more than any other.
 For holidays, for inspiration, when I’m feeling in a cooking slump.
 It’s the book that takes me back to my roots and reminds me where I fell in love with cooking.
 It was at home.

 Almost all breakfast casseroles require sitting overnight.
 This one doesn’t.
 It literally takes 5 minutes or less to prepare, and uses really common ingredients.
 Which means you can decide in the morning that you want a fluffy, creamy, cheesy dish, and be eating it an hour later.
-It also doesn’t contain bread, and I’m guessing if you subbed a gluten free flour, you could make it gluten free (which is why I’ve included that tag.
+It also doesn’t contain bread, and many of you have let me know it worked great for you with a gluten free flour blend (which is why I’ve included that tag.
 Let me know if you have success with that.)
 It’s nice paired with another type of bread dish, like our Overnight Baked French Toast, or one of our many Sweet Roll recipes, but this one is just creamy and cheesy and it’s amazing what happens with such few ingredients.
 This is one of those great retro dishes that I bet a lot of your Mom’s made as well!

 And the center is so soft and cheesy.
 It’s a magical consistency, and so flavorful with so few ingredients!
 It’s the perfect quick-fix breakfast or brunch, and I’ve even made it for dinner on several occasions.
 Pair it with some toast and fresh fruit and you’re good to go.